flaneurette/Automated-Server-Backup/Backup/PuTTY/README.md

 # Putty executables.

-Rememeber to always download them from the official website first.
+Remember to always download them from the official website first.
 These are practical backups, for whatever reason.